Interaction-aware Kalman Neural Networks for Trajectory Prediction: Abstract

 \section{Abstract}

-Forecasting the motion of surrounding dynamic obstacles (vehicles, bicycles, pedestrians and etc.) benefits the on-road motion planning for autonomous vehicles.
-Complex traffic scenes yield great challenges in modeling the traffic patterns of surrounding dynamic obstacles.
-In this paper, we propose a multi-layer architecture \emph{Interaction-aware Kalman Neural Networks} (IaKNN) which involves an interaction layer for resolving high-dimensional traffic environmental observations as interaction-aware accelerations, a motion layer for transform the accelerations to interaction-aware trajectories, and a filter layer for estimating future trajectories with a Kalman filter.
-Experiments on the NGSIM dataset demonstrate that IaKNN outperforms the state-of-the-art methods in terms of effectiveness for trajectory prediction.
+Forecasting the motion of surrounding obstacles (vehicles, bicycles, pedestrians and etc.) benefits the on-road motion planning for intelligent and autonomous vehicles.
+Complex scenes always yield great challenges in modeling the patterns of surrounding traffic.
+For example, one main challenge comes from the intractable interaction effects in a complex traffic system.
+In this paper, we propose a multi-layer architecture \emph{Interaction-aware Kalman Neural Networks} (IaKNN) which involves an interaction layer for resolving high-dimensional traffic environmental observations as interaction-aware accelerations, a motion layer for transforming the accelerations to interaction-aware trajectories, and a filter layer for estimating future trajectories with a Kalman filter network.
+Attributed to the multiple traffic data sources, our end-to-end trainable approach technically fuses dynamic and interaction-aware trajectories boosting the prediction performance.
+Experiments on the NGSIM dataset demonstrate that IaKNN outperforms the state-of-the-art methods in terms of effectiveness for traffic trajectory prediction.